 Highlights

-Our insight was that SunnyD connects to people in a remarkable way.
+SunnyD had not only a product problem, but a brand problem.
+Sure, it tastes good (to some), but their campaign claim directed at moms that it had 44% less sugar than soda wasn’t connecting.
+I mean, how low a bar can you set?
+Better than soda?
+It’s also better for your kids than cigarettes.
+We needed to appeal to moms and their kids with more of an emotional message.
+We found that SunnyD connects to people in a remarkable way.
 It’s not about the product itself, it’s how the brand makes you feel.
 This was particularly true among Millennial parents who grew up on it.
-While many of them haven’t had a sip of SunnyD in years, they unapologetically express the fun the brand stood for.
+And while many of them haven’t had a sip of SunnyD in years, our research indicated they still unapologetically could relate to the fun the brand stood for.
 We wanted to reignite that fun.

 After beginning my career in NYC, I made the move to Boulder (who wouldn’t?) to lead SRG’s transition from a smartstrategic shop to a smart creative shop.
 Led agency revenue growth of $7MM+ through both organic and new business.
 Authored a new agency philosophy for how account and creative teams work together.
 Made Partner in an unprecedented one year.